Frequently Asked Questions

 Find answers to common questions about Calmare®/Scrambler Therapy, how to use the provider locator map, treatment protocols, clinical studies and what to expect.

-Calmare Certified™ treatment facilities are locations whose healthcare professionals have completed a comprehensive training regimen provided by Calmare Medical Specialist Trainers.
+Calmare Certified™ treatment facilities are locations whose healthcare professionals have completed a comprehensive training regimen provided by Calmare's trainer with over 15 years of experience, Brandi Marino.
 Calmare Certified treatment facilities have satisfied specific certification requirements and demonstrate a continuing expertise with Calmare Pain Therapy Treatment.
-This certification complies with a continuing effort to meet FDA quality requirements and includes the Scrambler Therapy Certification.
+This certification complies with a continuing effort to meet FDA quality requirements.

 Not Certified - We found no record of any formal training or certifications in the field of light therapy or scrambler therapy for this provider.